yangguoliang11/label-studio/docs/source/blog/Evaluating-Named-Entity-Recognition-parsers-with-spaCy-and-Label-Studio.md

 <img src="/images/ner-blog/label_studio_and_spaCy_named_entity.png" alt="Decorative graphic." class="gif-border" />

-This tutorial helps you evaluate accuracy of Named Entity Recognition (NER) taggers using Label Studio.
+This tutorial helps you evaluate accuracy of 命名实体识别 (NER) taggers using Label Studio.
 Gather predictions from standard [spaCY](https://spacy.io/) language models for a dataset based on transcripts from the podcast This American Life, then use Label Studio to correct the transcripts and determine which model performed better to focus future retraining efforts.

-Named Entity Recognition (NER) parsers turn unstructured text into structured content by classifying information like organizations, dates, countries, professions, and others in the text.
+命名实体识别 (NER) parsers turn unstructured text into structured content by classifying information like organizations, dates, countries, professions, and others in the text.
 After a model detects those entities, they can be tagged and classified to allow for further analysis.
 In order to choose the best NER parser for your data analysis, you want to evaluate model performance against a relevant dataset.

 You can use off-the-shelf parsers and NER taggers to handle named entity parsing and tagging, but the tagging accuracy of these for a specialized or small text corpus can often be low.
 Because of that, in many real-world settings you need to evaluate the accuracy of various NER taggers and fine tune the most promising one for better accuracy for your data.